Altberg Wetland Nature Reserve, Marsh

 About

 From the southwest end of South Bay on Balsam Lake, a large wetland complex spreads up the valleys of two creeks.
 This mosaic of swamp forest and marsh forms a Provincially Significant Wetland, a part of which is protected within the Altberg Wetland Nature Reserve.
-Rudolf Altberg donated the property to Ontario Nature as a wildlife sanctuary.
+Rudolf Altberg donated the property to Ontario Nature to be cared for as a wildlife sanctuary.

 In 2007, the Kawartha Field Naturalists became the official stewards of the nature reserve.